AllenThomasDev/Football-Simulator/README.md

 python simulator/scripts/all_teams.py
 ```

-Currently simMatch() will simulate the match in its entirety and update the league table.
+Currently simulate_match() will simulate the match in its entirety and update the league table.
 But there are functions that can be used to see the timeline of a match as it happens.
 In future builds, the user will be able to take charge of a particular team and see the events of any game that he is involved in live.

 ## Supported Leagues